 A minimum of one year of critical care experience is required to apply to this program.
 We do this to ensure students have a baseline of knowledge and experience that will aid them as they progress through our program.

 Our Master of Science in Nurse Anesthesia program has many benefits to students, but here are a few of them:

 Intimate Learning Environment

 Small classes and one-on-one interaction with faculty provide an ideal learning environment.
-Our curriculum includes core courses of research, health policy and ethics, as well as an anatomy course with a semester-long dissection of a cadaver.
+Our curriculum, taught by Washington University faculty, includes core courses of research, health policy and ethics, as well as an anatomy course with a semester-long dissection of a cadaver.

 World-Class Clinical Simulation Institute

 You’ll put your classroom knowledge into action with clinical scenarios and skills labs through our Clinical Simulation Institute.
 Our simulations teach, train and ultimately empower our students with the full range of anesthetic procedures and equipment.